 Factor XIII Side Effects

-Some side effects of factor XIII may not be reported.
-Always consult your doctor or healthcare specialist for medical advice.
-You may also report side effects to the FDA.
+Not all side effects for factor XIII may be reported.
+You should always consult a doctor or healthcare professional for medical advice.
+Side effects can be reported to the FDA here.

 For the Consumer

 Applies to factor XIII: intravenous powder for solution

 Along with its needed effects, factor XIII may cause some unwanted effects.
 Although not all of these side effects may occur, if they do occur they may need medical attention.